seanenck/lockbox/README.md

 Create a new entry
 ```
 lb insert my/new/key
+# or
+lb multiline my/new/multi
-# use -m for a multiline entry
+# for multiline inserts
 ```

 ### list